dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 SVN URLs
 --------

-Here are the SVN URLs for the various SimpleDBM_ sub-systems.
+Here are the SVN URLs for the various SimpleDBM sub-systems.

 Base URL
   http://simpledbm.googlecode.com/svn/trunk

 SimpleDBM-RSS
-  ./simpledbm-rss/code/simpledbm-rss
+  .../simpledbm-rss/code/simpledbm-rss

 SimpleDBM-TypeSystem
-  ./simpledbm-typesystem/code/simpledbm-typesystem
+  .../simpledbm-typesystem/code/simpledbm-typesystem

 SimpleDBM-Database
-  ./simpledbm-database/code/simpledbm-database
+  .../simpledbm-database/code/simpledbm-database

 TupleDemo sample
-  ./simpledbm-samples/code/tupledemo
+  .../simpledbm-samples/code/tupledemo

 B-TreeDemo sample
-  ./simpledbm-samples/code/btreedemo
+  .../simpledbm-samples/code/btreedemo

 If you are a committer, you need to use ``https`` instead of ``http``.

 Pre-requisites
 --------------

-SimpleDBM_ uses Maven_ for build management.
+SimpleDBM uses Maven_ for build management.
 You will need to obtain a copy of Maven 2.
 Install Maven and set up your PATH so that Maven can be executed by typing the following command.